long2ice/fastapi-cache/README.md

 `InMemoryBackend` store cache data in memory and use lazy delete, which mean if you don't access it after cached, it will not delete automatically.

+### No-Store-Response
+For certain content, we want to handle all caching at the server (e.g. so we can do automatic invalidation) so this flag instructs the client (i.e. Browser/app) not to do any local caching

 ## Headers

 ### Cache-Control (Request)